Skip to content

 Challenge

-A fortune 1000 health insurance company hired Allegro as its tenant representative to determine whether or not they should renew their current lease in Strongsville, Ohio, or move to a new location.
+Medical Mutual hired Allegro as its tenant representative to determine whether or not they should renew their current lease in Strongsville, Ohio, or move to a new location.
 The client had been subleasing the 120,000 square foot building for about seven years and due to the sublease terms and conditions, was paying a well below market rent.
-The master lease was going to be expiring and the client would be faced with paying significantly higher rent and operating expenses if they stayed in place.
+The master lease was going to be expiring and Medical Mutual would be faced with paying significantly higher rent and operating expenses if they stayed in place.
 The owner of the building, a Tenant in Common (“TIC”) comprised of 27 different individual owners, had a large amount of debt remaining on the commercial mortgage backed security (“CMBS”) loan and needed to refinance.
-In order to do so, the TIC needed the client to commit to a long lease term extension.
+In order to do so, the TIC needed Medical Mutual to commit to a long lease term extension.
 However, they desired the flexibility that a shorter term lease provided.

 Solution

-When it became clear that the TIC would not be able to put a compelling offer on the table due to its financing situation, the client executed the transaction Allegro had negotiated to relocate.
+When it became clear that the TIC would not be able to put a compelling offer on the table due to its financing situation, Medical Mutual executed the transaction Allegro had negotiated to relocate.
 The new, much more efficient building offset the below market sublease rent that the client was paying at the previous facility.
-This solution not only met the client’s financial objectives, but also the qualitative objectives, mainly staying within the City of Strongsville and having lease term flexibility.
+This solution not only met Medical Mutual’s financial objectives, but also the qualitative objectives, mainly staying within the City of Strongsville and having lease term flexibility.